ABC Warehouse: History

 Gordon Hartunian opened the first ABC Warehouse store in a former warehouse in Center Line, Michigan.
 By 1980, he had opened a second store in Pontiac and a third in Flint.
 Hartunian was previously employed by another appliance store called Hot & Cold, which closed all of its Detroit stores.

 ABC Warehouse was one of the 30 consumer electronics retailers selected in 2007 to participate in an IBM program that tracked metrics on consumer application requests based on data provided by the NTIA.
 In 2009, General Electric signed a financial contract with the chain to provide the in house ABC credit card.

 Advertising

 In the 1980s, ABC Warehouse used Ernest P. Worrell in its television advertising.
 Children were offered a paper Ernest mask in the store.

 In the 1990s, ABC commercials featured "The ABC Warehouse Employees Choir" who sung their own songs like "Price Protection" (sung to the tune of Alouette).

-From the late 90s to the late 2000s, ABC featured their founder Gordon "Gordy" Hartunian in a series of ads called "Gordyisms".
+From the late '90s to the late 2000s, ABC featured their founder Gordon "Gordy" Hartunian in a series of humorous ads called "Gordyisms".